 If your bar has multiple locations, be vigilant about monitoring what your vendors charge for the same item at each one.
 A $5 difference on a case of limes might seem like no big deal, but if you buy a case a week, that’s $260 down the drain at the end of the year.
 And if you’re overpaying at multiple stores, the cost compounds quickly.

 All the recipes and training in the world can’t combat a tip-hungry employee who slips customers top-shelf liquor at well prices.
-But a robust inventory program can.
-Comparing sales against ending inventory to identify discrepancies between what you’re selling and stock on hand.
+But a robust food inventory program comparing sales against ending inventory to identify discrepancies between what you’re selling and stock on hand.
 If premium bottles regularly come up light (adjusting for evaporation, of course), further investigation is warranted.

 Being mindful of carrying costs—the amount of money tied up in unsold inventory—is critical, especially when ordering for special events.
 Historical sales data should be the first thing you consult when deciding how much Guinness to buy for St. Patrick’s Day or tequila for Cinco de Mayo, but don’t let your POS have the final word.
 After all, there’s a huge difference between the turnout on a Tuesday and a Saturday night spree.